Master of Social Work

 Tuition fees vary according to a candidate’s residency status and are reviewed annually.
 Details on course fees can be found on the Master of Social Work entry in the Sydney Courses database.
-Comprehensive information regarding international student fees is available here.
+General information regarding international student fees is available here.